Presumably you are taking this class for a variety of (non-exclusive) reasons:

 empty_room.txt.
 If you are using TextEdit make sure to select “Format→Make Plain Text” so that you can save a plain “.txt” file that Gradescope understands (instead of a Rich Text File).
 I have provided a empty_room.txt starter file with the rules above that you can download and modify.
 You will then submit your solution to https://gradescope.com following these instructions.
 We will use Gradescope to submit all of our programming assignments, so this is a chance to activate your account and try out the site.
 Gradescope will automatically test your submission to make sure it works correctly.
 Note that the file name and format matters, you must name your file exactly as specified.
 If you are not yet registered for the class in Banner, notify me (the instructor) so I can add you to Gradescope.
 You can submit multiple times, only the last submission will be retained.
 If you do work with a partner, whoever submits to Gradescope should make sure to add their group mate as described here.

 For this problem, Gradescope will test your Picobot program for correctness and record the number of steps needed to traverse the room and the number of rules used.
 This is not a graded assignment (ignore the points, they are needed for Gradescope to display tests properly), but those two values are used to populate a leaderboard.
-The team(s) with the best submissions, i.e., fewest rules or fewest steps (using the other metric to break ties), will win a small prize!
+The team(s) with the best submission, i.e., the fewest steps (using the smaller number of rules to break ties), will win a small prize!
 Your solution has to pass the tests, i.e., be correct, to be eligible (think correctness first, then efficiency then conciseness…).

 The online syllabus has information on office hours, books, schedule, grading, etc. The website is the “official” source for the syllabus, course policies, etc.